ghostdogpr/caliban/vuepress/docs/docs/optimization.md

 This is possible in Caliban using the [`ZQuery`](https://github.com/zio/zquery) data type.

+Additionally, one may want to perform optimizations based on the fields selected by the client.
+This optimization can be achieved by field metadata from Caliban that can be referenced in your query classes.
 ## Introducing ZQuery

 A `ZQuery[R, E, A]` is a purely functional description of an effectual query that may contain requests to one or more data sources.
 Similarly to `ZIO[R, E, A]`, it requires an environment `R`, may fail with an `E` or succeed with an `A`.
 All requests that do not need to be performed sequentially will automatically be batched, allowing for aggressive data source specific optimizations.
 Requests will also automatically be deduplicated and cached.